arnavsurve/ARC-NASA-CSGC-infrasound/README.md

 ## Running the model

 To run the model, execute `python main.py` in the root of the project.
-The model will train on the dataset and output results to the console.